 The news is broken by Alec Baldwin, who says “ABC” to remind the team that they should never let a potential client off the phone until they have done everything in their power to close the sale.
 Owners of sales-centric businesses have likely given their teams similar advice.
 They’re trying to prevent their salespeople from submissively accepting responses like “Let me think about it” or “I have to talk to my wife/husband first.”

 If you’ve spoken to a cold calling salesperson, you’ve probably heard some of the aggressive tactics used in Glengarry Glen Ross.
-Sales is not for the light-hearted, as we learn throughout the team’s desperate quest to save their jobs.
+Being in sales is not for the light-hearted, as we learn throughout the team’s desperate quest to save their jobs.
 Losing out on a potential sale is a blow to your self-worth.

 Another timeless aspect of the film is the strategic emphasis on the product’s emotional and psychological benefits.
 Top seller Ricky Roma (Al Pacino) doesn’t just sell houses.
 He sells the lifestyle that comes with owning property in a desirable area.